VinceZK/Portal/docs/README.md

 you may find it is sometimes a hard decision.
 ![Email Representation](EmailRepresentation.png)

-I choose LIST for “emails” and “addresses”.
-Mainly because a user may not have so many emails or addresses.
+I choose LIST for “emails” and “addresses”, mainly because a user may have multiple emails or addresses, but should not be so many.
-Thus, it is more natural to represent them in a form-like way.
-So when you click the “Add” button, a new empty form is appended to allow to type a new email address.
+Thus, it is more natural to represent them in a form-style instead of table-style.
+So when you click the “Add” button, a new empty form is appended to allow to input a new email address.
 Click “X” in the up-right corner will remove an email.
 ![Role Assignment Representation](RoleAssignmentRepresentation.png)

-With “userRole”, I use TABLE.
-Not just because a user may have many roles assigned, but more because it is an assignment maintenance.
-That is, “user” and “role” are 2 different entities.
+With “userRole”, however, I use TABLE.
+Not only because a user may have many roles assigned, but more because it is an assignment maintenance.
-Here, we only maintain the relationships between them.
-Thus the information can be shown in a dense way.
+That is to day, we only maintain the relationships between “user” entities and “role” entities.
+And this kind of relationship information is better to be shown in a dense way.

 Notice, I only have the “remove” button in the “Action” column.
 There is no “add” button.
 When you are typing a role name in the last row, it will automatically append an empty row.
 This design makes the UI much clean and natural.
-However, it assumes that the role assignment is only one field input and always one by one.
+However, it assumes that the role assignment activity is always one by one without sequence.
 Don’t use this pattern in any other cases.

 Now it seems my UI is much more dynamic.
 At least, the data is feed from an object under the hood, rather than hard-coded in HTML.
 However, both the FormGroup object and the HTML live in the Browser.
-So we are still on the UI layer, and we still haven’t connected with the server-side.
+So we are still on the UI layer, and still haven’t connected with the server-side.
 But you may find that the structure of the FormGroup object and the JSON data model looks similar.
-This is because the 2 are both object model.
-If I can recall you, we first design the JSON data model, then we draw the UI mockup, during when we form the FormGroup object.
+This is because they both are object model.
+If I can recall you, we first design the JSON data model, then we draw the UI mock-up, during when we create the FormGroup object.
 As long as the concept is consistent, we can easily map and connect objects from different layers.

 Thanks to JSON-On-Relations, I don’t need to write any server-side code to get the JSON object.